 • Calculating unit entitlements for strata owners in all residential and commercial properties

 • Helping owners understand the share in ownership and responsibility in areas such as common property, utilities, parking, elevators, and other such additions

-• Advising the strata owners on day to day functioning of the body corporate
+• Advising the strata owners on day to day functioning of the Body Corporate

 • Advising on the annual levies and taxes to be paid by each lot owner based on the correct division of unit entitlement

-We have a team of experienced property valuers Sydney and support staff to help in offering the best service at affordable rates, while not compromising on integrity and honesty.
+We have a team of experienced property valuers based in Melbourne and support staff to help in offering the best service at affordable rates, while not compromising on integrity and honesty.
 To get in contact with us for a free quote or for any general enquiry, contact us today on (03) 9021 2007 or fill out an online enquiry form.
 We won’t be beaten on price or service!